 Between 2018 and 2028, the career is expected to grow 9% and produce 56,000 job opportunities across the U.S.

-There are certain skills that many senior program analysts have in order to accomplish their responsibilities.
+There are certain skills that many Senior Program Analysts have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed analytical skills, creativity and communication skills.
+We discovered that a lot of resumes listed Creativity, Analytical skills and Communication skills.

 If you're interested in becoming a Senior Program Analyst, one of the first things to consider is how much education you need.
 We've determined that 62.5% of Senior Program Analysts have a bachelor's degree.
 In terms of higher education levels, we found that 19.2% of Senior Program Analysts have master's degrees.
 Even though most Senior Program Analysts have a college degree, it's possible to become one with only a high school degree or GED.